 A vital sign routine will be ordered for the assigned client.
-After assuming care of the assigned client, students should collaborate with clinical staff with regard to obtaining and documenting client vital signs as ordered and in accordance with agency policy.
+After assuming care of the assigned client, students should collaborate with clinical staff regarding obtaining and documenting client vital signs as ordered and in accordance with agency policy.

 Intake and Output